vahidhedayati/micronaut-vuejs-cqrs/detailedDescription.md

 >  -- For writing any `WRITE` request it talks to defined host port `http://localhost:8082` - this is `gateway-command` microservice.

 > The user also when connected to port `3000` triggers a websocket connection the same `controller`.
-The user also hits `gateway-command` on  `ws://localhost:8082` as they load up `Hotel.vue`

 -----------------